AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/Virtualis.md

 What made them different was the power of 'free stuff'.
 Our first nations were 'open source' in the real-world.
 They were Apache *before* it was software.

 In Debt: The First 5,000 Years, David Graeber, the late anarchist anthropologist imagined our prehistoric ancestors wandering in small groups - well under the 150-odd with whom we can maintain a meaningful relationship.
 In these small, closely-knit communities we kept an approximate mental tally of who did what mostly to assure that nobody got left behind in terms of having what they needed to be a meaningful part of the community.
-What is intelligence?
-It surely does not manufacture a false sense of scarcity to maintain control.
-It starts of with an assumption that creation is abundance manifest which is infinitely divisible.
+Their idea of value is that it should be distributive and that it has no price (because it is priceless).
+To discover something that serves to preserve us, a method for making fire or preserving meat or fish and to not share it freely to people who presents no sign of threat (copyright or patent) is a modern invention and it deliberately aggrandizing and non-distributive.
+Writ large they create the animus-driven political economy with have currently that continues to concentrate capital such that a 1% of the world's population now holds over 50% of it's notional capital (money).

+Now, we have notional money because, unlike the Wendat or Haudenosaunee we have created a complex civilization that divides labour because *many hands make light work* (theoretically, anyway).
+That division in one sense ties us closely together and *binds* us as one whole thing so that we may not easily separate like oil or water or like Germany and France go to war again.
+This was the reason why the European Economic Community and its successor the European Union were created.
+Yet here we are working  long hours in jobs that we have difficulty explaining to children whose 'common-sense idea of meaningful work is growing or raising food (farming).
+That too in an economy that creates enormous disparities in outcomes for people - particularly those for men versus woman.

+One of the most startling qualities of Wendat for example was the freedoms afforded to all regardless of sex.
+The French were astonished to learn how freely women could secure a divorce or change affiliation.
+This is important because communities are self-similar.
+If we create disparities in power within a household they will replicate into the community and manifest as that communities behaviour beyond it in interactions with other communities and with the Ecology.

+Within our indigenous communities there was no such animus.
+Primarily I think because they understood the very obvious and 'common-sense' fact that women are critical women to the persistence of community.
+The plain idea that had Mary Shelley rolling her eyes and founding an *entire* genre: ironically male dominated science fiction.

+Neither within our indigenous American communities was there any framework for exerting coercive power nor was there any means or desire to project it outwardly.
+The *boundedness* of the a tribe allows for discussion and the formulation of *consensus*.
+The details of a matter are transparently assessed and together the tribe creates a solution for a challenge.
+Even crimes such as murder required reparations to be made collectively as if to stake the community to the persistence of a meaningful long-lasted reconciliation.
+Information had currency and it was worn on the sleeve.
+Disclosure did not have to be demanded by an individual in a relevant circumstance - it was common sense that *transparency* was required to generate a fair outcome that would have resilience.

+## Virtualis ##

+Go back to the qualities that make intelligence creative and resilient life-giving anima:

+- **A Connection**: a shared notion of commitment
+- **Empathy**: an understanding of the 'other' distinct from oneself
+- **Shared 'Clock'**: a shared sense of what time is and how it is to be valued
+- **Memory**: A shared immutable and transparent ledger of truth
+- **Shared Purpose**: From many we become one or *E Pluribus Unum*.

+You may discern that without explicit statement it presents itself as an idea that has boundedness.
+Like Earth itself is is finite and whole and what is unique about it is that it has infinite potentiality.
+In fact intelligence *is* the planet rendered virtually and what we see on earth is that intelligence manifested as truth and beauty - reality that works.

+If it does *not* work it is because that intelligence lacks a mechanism to distribute its value transparently and naturally.
+Something by which we many may become one.
+Because virtual *all* *is* or is not.
+We are either all in or we will be all out and it's just a question of time. *E Pluribus Unum*.

 ---